No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Healthy

-Many people are searching for healthy snacks.
-Did you know that, in general, Japanese snacks are healthier?
+Many people want healthy snacks.
+And did you know that, in general, Japanese snacks are healthier?

-They contain less sugar, and the reason is that their treats have different flavors and don’t rely on nougat, chocolate, and caramel as the base ingredient.
+They contain less sugar.
+Why?
+Because their treats have different flavors and don’t rely on nougat, chocolate, and caramel as the base ingredients.

 People are drawn to exciting packaging and colorful snacks.
-That’s the reason why Japanese marketers are always innovating packaging.
+That’s the reason why Japanese marketers are always innovative with packaging.

 There’s no doubt Japanese snacks have cooler packaging than North American ones.
 The packaging is innovative, colorful, and well designed.